open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 then setting `OTEL_EXPERIMENTAL_CONFIG_FILE` provides a simple way to obtain an SDK initialized from the specified config file.
 The pattern for accessing the configured SDK components and installing into instrumentation will vary by language.
-For example, the usage in java might resemble:
+For example, the usage in Java might resemble:

 ```shell
 # Set the required env var to the location of the configuration file